 Reported net profit came in at US$1.109 billion, reversing from a US$468 million loss in FY2024, which had been impacted by impairment charges.
 On an underlying basis, earnings per share increased to US$5.72, up from US$5.24 previously.
 Jardine Matheson also continued active capital management during the year, completing around US$4.8 billion of capital recycling across its portfolio.

-Jardine Matheson is trading at a P/B of 0.75.
+Jardine Matheson is trading at a P/B of 0.70.
 Its is now above its historical P/B of 0.6 but still below its industry average of 0.9.
+It’s share price has risen by ~44% over the past year, and ~4% YTD.

 Please keep in mind that JMD’s business is cyclical, such stocks are not that suitable for holding long term.
 Instead, you might want to rely on its momentum and consult related technical indicators if you wish to ride JDM’s price action.